How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 It’s like setting a clear destination before embarking on a trip.

 Before you comb through mounds of data, figure out what questions you want your data to answer.
-That way you avoid coming up with insights that have no impact on business goals.
+This focused approach ensures that the insights you derive are relevant and impactful in relation to your business objectives.

-For a SaaS company, some questions to start with are:
+For a SaaS company, those questions may be:

-• What percentage of my website traffic fits my buyer persona?
+- What proportion of my website traffic actually matches my ideal buyer persona?

 2. Track the Right Metrics (No Vanity Metrics!)